Greentown, Indiana: Roads

-Following the passage of a law that permitted the seizure of lands for the purpose of building public roads, in 1869 the citizens undertook the building of two toll roads: the Kokomo and Greentown Gravel Road mostly on the south side of the Wildcat Creek finished in 1874 (today's 50 North), and the Kokomo- Greentown- Jerome Gravel Road on the north finished in 1871 (today's Sycamore Road).
+Following the passage of a law that permitted the seizure of lands for the purpose of building public roads, in 1869 the citizens undertook the building of two toll roads: the Kokomo and Greentown Gravel Road, mostly on the south side of the Wildcat Creek and finished in 1874 (today's County Road 50 North), and the Kokomo-Greentown-Jerome Gravel Road on the north, finished in 1871 (today's Sycamore Road).
 These two roads joined on 50 North and 780 East and came together into Greentown.
-By the early 1900s the toll gates were retired.
+By the early 1900s the toll gates had been retired.

 In modern times Main Street carries several highways; Meridian Street is the main north and south road.
 That is where historic downtown Greentown is centered, and the Howard County Fair is down Meridian Street just north of Greentown.
-The Elementary School is on Walnut Street, and Harrison Street is the location of Eastern Junior & Senior High School.
+The Elementary School is on Walnut Street, and Harrison Street is the location of Eastern Junior-Senior High School.
 The football stadium is at the corner of Walnut and Harrison Streets.

 Rail

-The Interurban Railroad entered Greentown in 1902 and served the area until 1930.
-It offered rail transportation to the citizens of Kokomo, Greentown, and Marion in neighboring Grant County.
-While the Interurban was running, many workers from Kokomo and Marion settled in Greentown for more rural living with urban jobs, and transformed Greentown into a suburban "bedroom" community and small business center.
-However, following the departure of the Interurban Greentown has not again seen modern public transportation.
+The interurban railroad entered Greentown in 1902 and served the area until 1930.
+It offered rail transportation to Kokomo, Greentown, and Marion in neighboring Grant County.
+While the interurban was running, many workers from Kokomo and Marion settled in Greentown for more rural living with urban jobs, and transformed Greentown into a suburban bedroom community and small business center.
+However, following the departure of the interurbanm Greentown has not again seen public transportation.